kahles/mondtag/README.md

 See [developer.android.com](https://developer.android.com/studio/index.html)

 #### gradle
 A [gradle](https://gradle.org) build script is included to manage dependencies and automate testing and building.
-The plugin [gradle-android-git-version](https://github.com/gladed/gradle-android-git-version) is used to automate versioning based on git and also works well in a non-Android java project.
+The plugin [gradle-android-git-version](https://github.com/gladed/gradle-android-git-version) is used to automate versioning based on git.

 #### libZodiac
 This app is based on [libZodiac](https://github.com/kahles/libZodiac), which is the library I created to calculate and manage calendar data.